emmt/LocalFilters.jl/docs/src/morphology.md

 of argument `A` in a *structuring element* defined by `R`.
 The notion of *structuring element* in mathematical morphology is equlvalent to that of *neighborhood* in `LocalFilters`.
 The returned result is similar to `A` (same size and type).
-If `R` is not specified, a default hyperrectangular moving window of size 3 in every dimension of `A` is used.
-If the structuring element `R` is a simple hyperrectangular moving window, the much faster van Herk-Gil-Werman algorithm is used
+If `R` is not specified, a default hyper-rectangular moving window of size 3 in every dimension of `A` is used.
+If the structuring element `R` is a simple hyper-rectangular moving window, the much faster van Herk-Gil-Werman algorithm is used

 The [`localextrema`](@ref) method combines these two operations in one call: